-In the event that an impairment indicator is identified, the assessment of the recoverable amount of the wells, platforms and other facilities and deferred exploration costs requires significant judgment and involves estimation and assumptions about future production levels and costs, as well as external inputs such as oil prices and discount rate.
-In addition, because of the coronavirus pandemic, there is heightened level of uncertainty on the future economic outlook and market forecast.
-Hence, such assessment is a key audit matter in our audit.
+In the event that an impairment indicator is identified, the determination of the recoverable amount of the wells, platforms and other facilities requires significant judgment and involves estimation and assumptions about future production levels and costs, as well as external inputs such as oil prices and discount rate.
+Hence, impairment testing of wells, platforms and other facilities is a key audit matter in our audit.

-The disclosures in relation to wells, platforms and other facilities and deferred exploration costs are included in Notes 5, 8, 10 and 11 to the consolidated financial statements.
+The disclosures in relation to wells, platforms and other facilities are included in Notes 5, 8 and 10 to the consolidated financial statements.